 In most cases, your appeal will be completed in 30 calendar days or less.
 If you request and meet the requirements for an "expedited appeal" (fast appeal), your appeal will be decided within 72-hours after we receive your request.
 You may request an expedited appeal.
 Please note that if your request for an expedited appeal is denied, we will call and write you within 2 calendar days.
-In all cases, the PIHP may extend the time for resolving your appeal by 14 calendar days if you request an extension, or if the PIHP can show that additional information is needed and that the delay is in your best interest.
+In all cases, your local CMHSP or SWMBH may extend the time for resolving your appeal by 14 calendar days if you request an extension, or if the CMHSP or SWMBH can show that additional information is needed and that the delay is in your best interest.
 You may ask for assistance from Customer Services at your CMHSP or SWMBH to file an appeal.
+If you do not receive a response within 30 calendar days, your appeal is then considered deemed exhausted and you can file a State Fair Hearing.